 To add variety to the exercises balls of different sizes and sticks may also be introduced.
 In addition the exercises can be done to music, in a planned sequence, creating flowing chair aerobic routines.

-Senior chair exercise is easy and can be done whenever possible.
 Doctors recommended that you do at least 30 minutes of exercise a day.
 Although they may be done on your own it is preferable to do them in a group as this acts both as a motivator and an opportunity for social interaction.

 Important exercise points to remember